-An over-the-target request must be submitted concurrently with (not after) the FY 2023 base budget submission.
+An over-the-target request must be submitted concurrently with (not after) the FY 2024 base budget submission.

-If an agency submits more than one over-the-target request, all requests will be returned to the agency or department for further prioritization.
-Multiple items should not be combined into one request.
+If an agency submits more than one over-the-target request, the agency or department will be asked to prioritize the requests, and only the first is guaranteed to be considered.
+Multiple items (i.e. multiple funding purposes) should not be combined into one request.